Luspin/ROMHacking-Chronicles/Deadpool.md

 | **No-Intro**  | `4e45531a 20204208 00000000 00000001` |
 | **NES Files** | `4e45531a 20204200 00000061 73746572` |

-After consulting with ChatGPT, I decided to modify the iNES headers of the **No-Intro** file:
+After consulting with ChatGPT, I decided to modify the iNES headers of the patched **No-Intro** file:

 |                             |                                       |
 | --------------------------- | ------------------------------------- |